Gil History, Family Crest & Coats of Arms

 The surname Gil was first found in the mountains of Santander, in the region of Cantabria, in the center north of the peninsula.

-Important Dates for the Gil family
+Early History of the Gil family

 This web page shows only a small excerpt of our Gil research.
 Another 96 words (7 lines of text) covering the year 1200 is included under the topic Early Gil History in all our PDF Extended History products and printed products wherever possible.